 The Hobie Wave is an easy- to-sail, easy-to-rig speedster that will have you smiling.
 Fun for the family and exciting for the juniors while forgiving enough for the newly initiated, the Hobie Wave is the ideal must-go-sailing-now catamaran.

 The 14’ Laser is the most popular single-handed, one-design dinghy.
 The Laser class was built on the philosophy that the sailor wins the race, not the boat.
 The Laser Radial is the perfect boat for smaller sailors who don’t quite have the size to handle a full Laser rig.
 The Radial uses a standard Laser hull and blades, but a smaller sail.

 Hunter 216 Keelboat

 The 22’ Hunter 216 is truly a fun boat to sail.
 Whether you are a novice or a seasoned skipper, you will appreciate this stable, forgiving, and innovative sport boat.
 The large cockpit offers crew comfort and allows easy access to effortless hydraulic lifting of a 500 lb. swing keel.
-Due to fully booked scheduling, H216 keelboats are used in our youth outreach and adult training programs only.
+Due to fully booked scheduling, H216 keelboats are used in our youth outreach programs only.